As you saw in our previous lesson where we did a simple

 <!DOCTYPE html> <html> <head> <title>Diving into PHP</title> </head> <body> <?php // Display the text 'Hello World' echo('Hello World'); ?> </body> </html>

 The core syntax of PHP is actually quite simple.
-To declare PHP code, simply being the code with
+To declare PHP code, simply begin the code with

 <?php and end it with